🐍

 2. A body consisting of one or more Python statements, each indented the same amount (4 spaces is the Python standard ) from the header.

-In a function definition, the keyword in the header is def, which is followed by the name of the function and a list of parameters enclosed in parentheses.
+In a function definition, the keyword in the header is def, which is followed by the name of the function and a list of enclosed in parentheses.
 The parameter list may be empty, or it may contain any number of parameters.
 In either case, the parentheses are required.

 5.2.
 Building on what you learned in high school Algebra